SophiaBelkhir/tp_ngs_chauvesouris/README.md

 ### Step 3: Transcript expression quantification

 We now wish to quantify the expression for each sample.
 To do so, we use salmon.
-Salmon comprises tools to perform transcript-level quantification from RNA-seq reads using selective alignment.
+Salmon comprises several tools to perform transcript-level quantification from RNA-seq reads using selective alignment.
 We use salmon index and salmon quant.

 **1) Creating an index with salmon:**

 To perform quantification, salmon first requires the creation of a specific index for the assembled transcriptome (Trinity_RF.fasta).
 This is the first part of the **salmon_quantif.sh**.

-**2) Quantification:**
+**2) Quantification with salmon:**

 Then, we proceed to actual quantification with salmon quant.
 We run salmon quant on each pair of sequences (second part of the **salmon_quantif.sh** script).